-Change is necessary in any individual or organization.
-Those who stay at the same place doing the same thing often find that their work or lives are monotonous, and thus find no fulfilment in whatever they do, leading to weak performance.
+Change is necessary for any individual or organization.
+Those who stay at the same place doing the same thing every day find their work or lives monotonous and thus find no fulfillment in whatever they do, leading to weak performance.
 Though change is good and essential, not many people desire or appreciate it, especially in a job setting.
-That is why managers have to ensure that they come up with an action plan that leads to a smooth change from one setting to another.
+That is why managers must ensure that they develop an action plan that leads to a smooth change from one setting to another.

-The managers should design a change management action plan that helps the employees trust and love the new system or way of doing things, clearly showing them what should change, why this change needs to happen, and how it is going to smoothly take place.
+The managers should design a change management action plan that helps the employees trust and love the new system or way of doing things, clearly showing them what should change, why this change needs to happen, and how it will take place smoothly.

 What needs to change?

-First and foremost, there is need to identify where the problem is.
-You cannot give a solution to a problem that you have not clearly identified yet.
-You need to see what is currently wrong, and what is working well.
-If something is not working, get to find out why, by engaging the people responsible or the clients.
-If it is bad communication, a technological problem or lack of direction and leadership, identify the cause.
+First and foremost, there is a need to identify where the problem is.
+You can’t give a solution to a problem you have not determined yet.
+First, you need to see what is currently wrong and what works.
+If something is not working, find out why by engaging the people responsible or the clients.
+If it’s bad communication, a technological problem, or a lack of direction and leadership, identify the cause.

-After you pinpoint the problems and their causes, you need to seek solutions.
-Most leaders strain to come up with solutions to all problems by themselves, but this may not be the best way.
-Good solutions lie with those that interact with the systems all the time; the clients, staff and their leaders.
+After pinpointing the problems and their causes, you need to seek solutions.
+Most leaders strain to come up with solutions to all problems alone, but this may not be the best way.
+Good solutions lie with those that interact with the systems always; the clients, staff, and their leaders.
 It is good for managers to hear other people’s solutions.
 It is also necessary to research and see what others did when they had the same problem, discovering what works and what doesn’t.

-The board or managers then need to sit and discuss all the proposed solutions, and narrow them down until they come up with just one or two.
+The board or managers then need to sit and discuss all the proposed solutions and narrow them down until they come up with just one or two.
 This is the change that needs to happen.
-While others give their input, it is the responsibility of the managers to decide what change is going to happen.
+While others give their input, it is the responsibility of the managers to decide what change will happen.

 Writing the Action Plan